Arpitaabhange01/VisionX/README.md

 # VisionX - CIFAR-10 Image Classification

 VisionX is a sleek and interactive web application that classifies images into one of the 10 CIFAR-10 categories using a Convolutional Neural Network (CNN).
-Built with TensorFlow and Streamlit, it brings deep learning to life with real-time predictions, animations, and performance insights.
+Built with TensorFlow and Streamlit, it brings deep learning to life with real-time predictions, and performance insights.

 ---